ozgurozbekuk/investorapp/README.md

 ## Overview

-InvestorApp is the capstone project for the MIT Emerging Talent (ELO 2) program – Track 2.
-It blends the familiar feed and interaction patterns of Twitter/Facebook with investor-centric features: market tickers, themed groups, and real-time reactions to price action.
+InvestorApp is the capstone project for the MIT Emerging Talent (ELO 2) program – It blends the familiar feed and interaction patterns of Twitter/Facebook with investor-centric features: market tickers, themed groups, and real-time reactions to price action.
 The goal is to demonstrate full-stack web skills and deliver a portfolio-ready, production-style product.

 ## Key Features